Emergent inflation in fractional cosmology: Physical requirements and construction of the minimal fractional potential for early-universe evolution

 In what follows, an appropriate potential for describing the evolution of the early universe is introduced, and in the subsequent sections, three successive phases and the dynamical transitions between them are investigated within the framework of fractional cosmology.

+The aim of the present paper is not to reconstruct the full sequence of late-time cosmological epochs once again, since the radiation-dominated, matter-dominated, and late-time accelerating background solutions have already been obtained within the emergent $\Lambda$CDM framework of Ref.~\cite{rasouli2026emergent}, while the corresponding perturbations were analyzed in Ref.~\cite{Rasouli:2026vei}.
+Here, we instead extend the same fractional Newtonian framework toward the very early universe.
+In this sense, the absence of a separate derivation of the dust-dominated epoch in the following analysis should not be interpreted as the absence of such a regime in the model.
+The dust-dominated background remains part of the full fractional cosmological construction; the present work focuses on the pre-inflationary, inflationary, and post-inflationary radiation regimes.

 Let us assume $\mathcal{K}=0$, which corresponds to the spatially flat FLRW universe and is in agreement with recent observational data \cite{Planck:2018vyg}.

 For later convenience, let us rewrite the fractional acceleration equation \eqref{acc-eff-eq} in the following form:

 Furthermore, throughout this work we shall assume that the effective potential can be decomposed into Newtonian and fractional contributions as